ska-telescope/ska-data-lifecycle/docs/src/api/cli.rst

 .. image:: ../_static/img/ska-dlm-location.png

 All options of the SKA-DLM can be explored and used in this way.
-See :ref:`Command Line Interface <local-deployment-cli>` for a full example.
+See :ref:`Command Line Interface <local-development-cli>` for a full example.